-H. paludosa was first described from Uppsalaland, Sweden by Swartz in 1753 and was for many years referred to as Ophrys paludosa before being reclassified as Hammarbya by Kuntze.
+H. paludosa was first described from Uppsalaland, Sweden by Swartz in 1753 and was for many years referred to as Ophrys paludosa before then being reclassified as Hammarbya by Kuntze.
 The

 species has recently undergone